brianhie/uncertainty/README.md

 ## Learning with Uncertainty for Biological Discovery and Design

-This repository contains the analysis source code used in the paper.
+This repository contains the analysis source code used in the paper ["Leveraging uncertainty in machine learning accelerates biological discovery and design"](https://www.cell.com/cell-systems/fulltext/S2405-4712(20)30364-1) by Brian Hie, Bryan Bryson, and Bonnie Berger (Cell Systems, 2020).

 ### Data